 The first few nights might be rough for both of you.
 I mean, the puppy is only getting used to the new home and new faces.
 You have no idea what his previous routine was like, so you do not know his bathroom behaviors, especially at night.

 Therefore, be patient and offer comfortable sleeping conditions for your dog.
 You might consider bringing his crate with you as you go to bed.
 This way, you can reassure him that he is safe.

-Within a few days, your puppy is going to get used to the daily routine.
-Make sure that you exercise or walk him every morning and sometimes in the evening.
-This way, you are going to ensure that he gets to burn up his extra energy.
+Your puppy will get used to the daily routine within a few days.
+Make sure you exercise or walk him every morning and sometimes evening.
+This way, you will ensure that he gets to burn up his extra energy.

-This way, he is going to get tired and thus retire to bed.
+This way, he will get tired and thus retire to bed.
 Make sure that his sleeping place is quiet and comfortable to ensure that he gets a good night’s sleep.
 I hope the above tips will help you potty train your dog even at night.